 While most people turn to either do-it-yourself software such as Intuit Payroll, or outsource to a payroll service provider, there are still those business owners out there who prefer the hands-on and personal approach to payroll.
-Doing it manually is time and labour intensive, but you’re in total control and are aware of everything being paid out to your employees.
-There’s a certain security in that.
+Doing it manually is time and labour intensive, sure, but you’re in total control and are aware of everything being paid out to your employees.
+There’s a certain sense of security in that.

 Step 1: Open a New Excel Spreadsheet

 If you don’t have Excel already on your computer, you can quickly and easily download either OpenOffice or LibreOffice.
 Both of these are free and provide a productivity suite nearly identical to Microsoft Office (word processing, presentations, and spreadsheets).
 Once installed, open a new spreadsheet.
 This will become your payroll template.

 Step 2: Create the Column Names

 You’ll see that a spreadsheet has letters across the top (to identify each column) and numbers down the left-hand side (to indicate the row).
 Each cell is named according to its letter and number (A2, B5, and so on).
 A basic payroll template needs the following columns (you can adjust the names as you need):

 - Employee Name (A1)